UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 open import foundation.equality-cartesian-product-types using ( Eq-product -- observational equality on pairs
-  ; equiv-pair-eq -- "characteriation of the identity types of cartesian product type formation" )
+  ; equiv-pair-eq -- "characterization of the identity types of cartesian product type formation" )
 ```